HealthCheckbox

 After Surgery

-Once your surgery is done you need to spend a few weeks in the hospital for recovery.
-During hospital stay you’ll be given an oxygen mask, pain management medications and necessary fluids through an IV for better recovery.
-In the meantime a team of healthcare providers will carefully monitor your all vitals and wound healing.
-After a few days a physical therapist will evaluate your condition and then suggest physical therapies and small exercise that will contribute to your recovery.
-Hence, you’ll’’ continue your rehabilitation either at home or in a rehabilitation centre.
-Your rehabilitation include:
+Once your surgery is done, you need to spend a few weeks in the hospital for recovery.
+During hospital stay, you’ll be given an oxygen mask, pain management medication,s and necessary fluids through an IV for better recovery.
+In the meantime, a team of healthcare providers will carefully monitor all your vitals and wound healing.
+After a few days, a physical therapist will evaluate your condition and then suggest physical therapies and small exercise that will contribute to your recovery.
+Hence, you will continue your rehabilitation either at home or in a rehabilitation centre.
+Your rehabilitation includes:

-• Physical Therapy: You’ll need to move your body on a daily basis in order to prevent your tissues from stiffness.
+• Physical Therapy: You will need to move your body daily to prevent your tissues from becoming stiff.
 You’ll also need to adapt new methods to use your body in new ways.

-• Occupational Therapy: Occupational therapy assists you to know and adjust your daily life according to your new physical condition.
+• Occupational Therapy: Occupational therapy assists you in knowing and adjusting your daily life according to your new physical condition.
 It will guide you in finding alternative ways to complete regular tasks in both professional place and and home.

-• Psychotherapy: Psychotherapy is equally important as physical therapy because amputation is stressful procedure which often leads to depression and anxiety.
+• Psychotherapy: Psychotherapy is equally important as physical therapy because amputation is stressful procedure that often leads to depression and anxiety.

-• Prosthesis Fitting and Training: If you are willing to use a prosthetic limb you’ll need to start the fitting process once you have recovered and it require training for multiple months.
+• Prosthesis Fitting and Training: If you are willing to use a prosthetic limb, you’ll need to start the fitting process once you have recovered, and it requires training for multiple months.

 Our Other Services